 There are currently a variety of land uses within the planning area.
-The planning area has approximately 172 161 acres of land dedicated to uses other than public rights-of-way.
+The planning area has approximately 161 acres of land dedicated to uses other than public rights-of-way.
 The source information for the existing land use summary and map are based on the County Appraisers land use code and updated by planning staff.
 The largest land use within the planning area is the residential land uses which encompass roughly 127 acres or almost 75% of the planning area.
-Approximately 16 17% of the planning area is owner occupied housing.
-Residential land uses are further broken down into single-dwelling, duplex, triplex, fourplex, boarding house and multiple-dwelling residential land uses.
-The neighborhood also has commercial within the boundaries.
-Roughly half of the downtown commercial area is located within the planning area in addition to commercial land uses along W. 9th Street and other small locations within the planning area.
+Approximately 17% of the planning area is owner occupied housing.
+Residential land uses are further broken down into single-dwelling, duplex, triplex, fourplex, congregate living and multiple-dwelling residential land uses.
+The neighborhood also has commercial within the boundaries along W. 9th Street and other small locations within the planning area.
 The existing land uses are shown on Map 2-1 and the planning area breakdown is described in Table 2-1.